 - Listen carefully in group conversation

 Secondary ADHD Symptoms

-Secondary ADHD symptoms may include depression, anxiety, low self-esteem, boredom, addictions and poor self image.
+Secondary ADHD symptoms may include depression, anxiety, low self-esteem, boredom, addictions, and poor self-image.
 These symptoms are often a result of the stresses and challenges of living with the primary symptoms.
-Sometimes the secondary symptoms can be so acute that they are inaccurately diagnosed as the primary symptoms.
+Sometimes the secondary symptoms can be so acute they are inaccurately diagnosed as primary symptoms.
 It is not unusual, especially for adults, to receive the ADHD diagnosis after getting a second or third opinion.

 People with these secondary symptoms often feel:

 Since ADHD is a neurological brain type, not a temporary condition, it necessitates a whole-person treatment plan.
 Most people with ADHD find the best improvement from some combination of coaching, healthy diet, exercise, good sleeping habits, and meditation/self-reflection time.
 A strong support system is also a huge aid.
 In some cases, medication and/or therapy is helpful.

 Most people with ADHD are brilliant innovators and problem solvers.
 With the right assistance from others, professional and nonprofessional, they can lead highly productive, resourceful, and meaningful lives.
 They can draw on self-awareness, educational resources, and the acceptance of those around them.